zoonproject/zoon/README.md

                   model      = LogisticRegression,
                   output     = PrintMap)

-# Get a list of modules (requires browser verification)
+# Get a list of modules
 GetModuleList()

 # Get help on a module